andre-ye/uni/docs/eng/engl-308/lecture.md

 ---

-## Week 3 Tuesday, "Bartleby, the Scrivener" and “The Ideological Tensions of Capitlaism: Universalism versus Racism and Sexism” by Wallerstein
+## Week 3 Tuesday, "Bartleby, the Scrivener" and “The Ideological Tensions of Capitalism: Universalism versus Racism and Sexism” by Wallerstein
 - We are now entering a unit on racial capitalism - intersection of race and class.
 - A film is assigned for next Thursday: film watching should not merely be passive.
 Start and pause, engage with the film, watch multiple times if needed.
 - Look for significant phrases, camera operations, etc.